San Francisco Bay Area Portraits FAQ

 Q: So what's an "Honest Portrait"

 A: The idea is that there's nothing like a nude or implied nude portrait to really show what a person's like.
 It's not just that more of you is visible, it's a whole different feel to the image.
 They typically show a lot more character and emotion than you can get in a standard shoot, as an example.
 There's a bunch of ways to do "implied nude" pictures that don't really show anything if that's what you prefer.
+It's become increasingly popular for a number of reasons - frustration with standard maternity shots, a kind of informal self-image therapy, or as a gift for a loved one.
+And of course some people just want the experience of being a model and of creating art without having to worry about what happens to the pictures down the road.

 Q: So why "HonestPortraits.com"

-Q: What's this about maternity portraits?
+Q: What about maternity portraits?

 Q: Tell me more about yourself.